 This Performance Coaching guide, together with the GROW Model Guide (best-known performance coaching model), combines the best coaching tips I have collected over the years.

-Most of the coaching advice you will find in both guides comes from working with Sir John Whitmore, the godfather of performance coaching and author of the bestseller Coaching for Performance (a great book, by the way).
+Most of the coaching advice you will find in both guides comes from working with the late Sir John Whitmore, the godfather of performance coaching and author of the bestseller Coaching for Performance (a great book, by the way).

 Performance coaching is great and I hope these two coaching guides will boost your coaching skills and turn you into a high performance coach!